Facilities and Equipment

 The Wyss Institute's main operations are located at 3 Blackfan St, Boston, MA on the 1st, 2nd and 5th floors (87,000 sq. ft.) of the Center for Life Science Boston Building.
 They are in close proximity to Harvard Medical School, Boston Children's Hospital, Beth Israel Deaconess Medical Center, Dana Farber Cancer Institute, Joslin Diabetes Center, and Brigham and Women's Hospital.
-The Institute also has a 13,000 sq. ft. of office and lab space close to the Harvard John A. Paulson Harvard School of Engineering and Applied Sciences in Cambridge, MA.
+The Institute also has 14,000 sq. ft. of office and lab space close to the Harvard John A. Paulson School of Engineering and Applied Sciences in Cambridge, MA.
 These spaces integrate the state-of-the-art equipment and facilities required for successful completion of the diverse research and technology development activities that are pursued at the Institute.

 Laboratories and Equipment

 In addition to the more standard capabilities, such as high-speed centrifuges, floor shaker incubators, hybridization ovens, freezers, particle counters, microscopes, and chemical hoods, the Institute’s facilities include a Bio-Plex 3D multiplex array system with 96- and 384-well plate capability, an Agilent Velocity 11 Bravo liquid handling system, quantitative real-time PCR detection systems, a Multiplex Automated Genome Engineering instrument (MAGE) that can speed up bacterial evolutionary rates, and four open-source Polonators for high-throughput sequencing.
 The Institute also maintains state-of-the-art imaging and materials characterization equipment.
 These are described below.